Frequently Asked Questions

 - DBT skills training is more like a class than a psychotherapy group.
 In the past, you may have participated in a psychotherapy group or seen psychotherapy or support groups in TV shows or movies.
 Oftentimes, when people think of group therapy, they think of a bunch of people sitting around sharing intimate details about themselves and crying a bunch.
 That is NOT skills training!
 DBT skills training is structured like a class where your skills trainers teach you skills, help you practice skills, and review how you practiced skills between classes.
 The format is highly structured and there isn’t much room for discussion outside of learning and practicing skills.
 We’ve had many clients feel apprehensive about starting DBT skills training due to preconceived notions about group therapy, but once they started group and experienced the structure of it, they were glad they joined.

 - DBT skills groups allow for exponentially more learning than when skills are delivered one-on-one.
-In DBT class, you get to hear how others are applying the skills and you get to learn from the feedback the skills trainers provide to the other group members.
+In DBT class, you get to hear how other teens and caregivers are applying the skills and you get to learn from the feedback the skills trainers provide to the other group members.
 Oftentimes, another group member may apply a skill in a situation similar to what you’re going through, when you didn’t even realize that skill could be helpful in your situation.
 Other group members may ask questions, make comments, or share examples that further your understanding of the skill.

 - You will learn that you’re not alone.
 When people are suffering, they often think that they are alone in their pain and that others couldn’t understand it.
 They might feel afraid of or uncomfortable sharing their emotional pain, concerned that people will judge them.
 Sometimes they’ve even had the experience of others invalidating, judging, or making fun of them for how they feel.
 Clients who participate in DBT skills group learn that they are not alone and learn that group is a safe place to take off the mask and practice using skills to solve problems.
 Although not everyone in group is dealing with the same problems or diagnoses, everyone in group is there to learn how to manage their emotions and relationships better.